mpalash/aliakbarmehta/README.md

 USE FOR LOOP FOR YEARS INSTEAD OF COMPLICATED JS

-To migrate:
+To do:
-Months and days in pubdate for all content
+- Months and days in pubdate for all content
-Fix JS for date sort
+- Fix JS for date sort
-Scrolling body should scroll the timeline
+- Scrolling body should scroll the timeline
+- Link hover treatment

 [![](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/netlify/netlifycms)